Hans-xwh/Blender-A3DA/README.md

 Some transformations are weird after importing, and i dont know why.
 Some objects will be fixed by inverting their Z rotation, I'm still not sure why this happens.

 Right now supports only stage object animation.
-At this point it does not support camera anim, morphs, lights, and HRC bone anim.
+It does not support camera anim, morphs, lights, and HRC bone anim.

 This is my first time trying to write a Blender script, so don't expect this to work perfectly.
 Im open to any feedback!